-6. Penalties resulting from poor academic practice and plagiarism in coursework
+6. Penalties resulting from poor academic practice and plagiarism in submitted work

-The Examination Board shall deal wholly with cases of poor academic practice where the material under review is small and does not exceed 10% of the whole.
+The Examination Board shall deal wholly with cases of poor academic practice in submitted work where the material under review is small and does not exceed 10% of the whole.